hmisonne/E-commerce-Web-App/README.md

 What else could be implemented:
 - The option for an admin user to enter products (I entered manually the products using the terminal db.session.add("product").)
-- The option to select and adjust the quantity
+- The option to select and adjust the quantity (on the cart.html template and routes.py, I intentionally left "silenced code")
 - The option to check out